-When you and your mother both work on the campus of the University of Nevada Las Vegas, carpooling to work really makes sense.
-But when James Altman's mother began having difficulties lifting him in the vehicle on a daily basis, James decided to apply to Vocational Rehabilitation (VR) to see what services he could get to help him be safely transported back and forth to work and keep his job.
+When you and your mother both work on the campus of the University of Las Vegas, carpooling to work really makes sense.
+But when James Altman's mother began having difficulties lifting him in the vehicle on a daily basis, James decided to apply to the Bureau of Vocational Rehabilitation (BVR) to see what services he could get to help him be safely transported back and forth to work and keep his job.

-With his PhD. in English, James is employed at the University of Las Vegas as an Academic Support Specialist.
-James loves his job but as time went on, transporting James was getting difficult because the family car was not equipped to handle his wheelchair and his mother was having difficulties lifting This experience inspired James to make a move.
-James applied for VR services in late 2017 and became eligible based upon limitations in mobility due to Cerebral Palsy.
+With his PHD in English, James is employed at the University of Las Vegas as an Academic Support Specialist.
+James loves his job but as time went on, transporting James was getting difficult because the family car was not equipped to handle his wheelchair and his mother was having difficulties lifting him.
+This experience inspired James to make a move.
+James applied for BVR services in late 2017 and became eligible based upon limitations in mobility due to Cerebral Palsy.
 James is unable to walk and depends on a wheelchair to get around the community.
-He and his VR counselor met and discussed options available to help him get to and from work.
+He and his BVR counselor, met and discussed options available to help him get to and from work.
 It was determined that the best option for James was to get him a vehicle with modifications.
-This would allow his mother to continue carpooling him to and from work in a safe manner.
-Per VR policy, he was sent to a passenger vehicle assessment to get a report on what kind of vehicle and accommodations would work best for him.
+This would allow his mother to continue carpooling him to work and they both can be safe while transporting.
+Per BVR policy, he was sent to a passenger vehicle assessment to get a report on what kind of vehicle and accommodations would work best for him.
 After the assessment, he and his mom did their research and found a vendor that could provide both the van and accommodations.